 In 1964, Wolff joined the U.S. Army.
 He spent a year learning Vietnamese, and then served in Vietnam as a paratrooper.
 Out of these experiences came his second memoir, In Pharaoh's Army: Memories of the Lost War (1994).
 After his discharge in 1968, he enrolled in Hertford College of Oxford University, where he earned a degree in English in 1972.
 In 1975, he earned a master's degree in English from Stanford University, where he was also awarded a Wallace Stegner Fellowship in Creative Writing.

 Wolff taught at Syracuse University in New York from 1980 to 1997.
 The novelist Richard Ford and the short-story writer Raymond Carver were among his friends and colleagues.
 Since 1997, Wolff has taught English and creative writing at Stanford University, where he holds the Ward W. and Priscilla B. Woods professorship in the School of Humanities and Sciences.
 Among his honors are the PEN/Faulkner Award for Fiction, the Rea Award for the Short Story, and three O. Henry Awards.
+In 2015, Wolff received the National Medal of Arts.

 Tobias Wolff married Catherine Spohn, a social worker, in 1975.
 They have two sons and a daughter.
-Wolff lives with his family in northern California.

 "There is a need in us for exactly what literature can give, which is a sense of who we are, beyond what data can tell us, beyond what simple information can tell us; a sense of the workings of what we used to call the soul."

-—Tobias Wolff from Stanford Today interview
+—Tobias Wolff, from Stanford Today interview

 On January 5, 2008, Dana Gioia, former Chairman of the National Endowment for the Arts, interviewed Tobias Wolff at his office at Stanford University.
 Excerpts from their conversation follow.